-1.17.1 Alzheimer and Other Dementia Special Care Units or Programs:
+1.17.1 Alzheimer and Other Dementia Special Care Units or Programs

 - A. Any nursing facility that provides or offers to provide care or services for residents in a manner as defined in this Part shall disclose to the licensing agency and any person seeking placement in such Alzheimer and Other Dementia Special Care Unit/Program the form of specialized care and treatment provided that is in addition to the care and treatment required in this Part. - 1.
 The information disclosed shall be on a form prescribed by the Department. - 2.
 The nursing facility shall provide care and services as described in the disclosure form, and consistent with this Part.
 The information disclosed shall explain the additional care provided in each of the following areas: - a.
 Philosophy The special care unit/program's written statement of its overall philosophy and mission which reflects the needs of residents afflicted with dementia. - Pre-Admission, Admission and Discharge The process and criteria for placement (which shall include a diagnosis of dementia), transfer or discharge from the unit. - c.
 Assessment, Care Planning and Implementation The process used for assessment and establishing the plan of care and its implementation, including the method by which the plan of care evolves and is responsive to changes in condition. - d.
 Staffing Patterns and Training Staff patterns and training and continuing education programs, which shall emphasize the effective management of the physical and behavioral problems of those with dementia. - e.
 Physical Environment The physical environment and design features shall be appropriate to support the functioning and safety of cognitively impaired adult residents. - f.
 Therapeutic Activities The frequency and types of resident activities.
-Therapeutic activities shall be designed specifically for those with dementia. - g.
-Family Role in Care The nursing facility shall provide for the involvement of families and family support program.
+Therapeutic activities shall be designed specifically for those with dementia.